-Pursuant to 28 U.S.C. § 1746, I declare under penalty of perjury that the
+Pursuant to 28 U.S.C. § 1746, I declare under penalty of perjury that the foregoing is true and correct to the best of my knowledge.

-Dated: September 3, 2024

-New York, New York
+Dated: September 3, 2024 New York, New York

-/s/Alex Zungier

-Alex Zyngier

-Founder and Managing Partner
+\s\Alex Zyngier Alex Zyngier Founder and Managing Partner